intel/intel-xpu-backend-for-triton/README.md

 ## Install PyTorch and Triton from nightly wheels

-Currently, Intel XPU Backend for Triton requires a special version of PyTorch and both can be installed from nightly wheels.
+Currently, Intel® XPU Backend for Triton\* requires a special version of PyTorch and both can be installed from nightly wheels.
 Navigate to the [nightly wheels workflow](https://github.com/intel/intel-xpu-backend-for-triton/actions/workflows/nightly-wheels.yml), select the most recent successful run on the top of the page and download an artifact for the corresponding Python version.
 Extract the archive and in the extracted directory execute: